flgkd/integer-linear-programming-notes/notes/06-branch-and-price.md

 ---

-## 8. Practical Implementation Notes⭐
+## 8. Practical Notes⭐

-Several implementation techniques are especially useful in Branch and Price.

-### 8.1 Use Good Initial Columns

-A feasible heuristic solution can provide useful root-node columns.

-Good initial columns may reduce the number of early Column Generation iterations.

-### 8.2 Inherit Columns Across the Tree

-Child nodes can reuse compatible parent columns.

-A global column pool may also be maintained, but every reused column must satisfy the branching decisions of the current node.
+Two practical issues are worth emphasizing.

-### 8.3 Use Heuristic Pricing Before Exact Pricing
+### 8.1 Exact Pricing and Warm Starts

-As discussed in the previous note, a fast pricing heuristic may be used to find improving columns.
+Compatible columns and LP information can often be inherited from parent nodes and used as a warm start.

-However, failure of a heuristic pricing method does not prove node LP optimality.
+Heuristic pricing may accelerate the search, but failure of a heuristic pricing method does not prove node LP optimality.

 Therefore, exact pricing or another valid certificate is still required before an exact Branch-and-Price node is declared solved [3].

-### 8.4 Generate Multiple Columns per Iteration

-The Pricing Problem may return several improving columns in one iteration.

-This can reduce the number of RMP re-solves.

-### 8.5 Parallelize Independent Pricing Problems

-If the decomposition creates independent Pricing Problems, they can often be solved in parallel.

-For example, a decomposable network optimization problem may contain one Pricing Problem for each flow or commodity.

-### 8.6 Numerical Tolerances Matter
+### 8.2 Numerical Tolerances

 In practice, reduced-cost tests, integrality tests, bound comparisons, and optimality gaps should use suitable numerical tolerances.

 For example, a reduced cost that is numerically close to zero should not be treated carelessly as a strongly improving column.

-Branch and Price combines LP, dual, pricing, and tree-search logic.

-Small numerical inconsistencies can therefore propagate through several parts of the algorithm.
+Branch and Price combines LP, dual, pricing, and tree-search logic, so small numerical inconsistencies can propagate through several parts of the algorithm.

 ---

 ## 9. Key Takeaways

-1. Branch and Price combines Branch and Bound with Column Generation.
-2. Branch and Bound handles integrality, while Column Generation solves large-scale node LP relaxations.
+1. Branch and Price combines Branch and Bound with Column Generation: Branch and Bound handles integrality, while Column Generation solves the large-scale LP relaxation at each node.
-3. Column Generation does not simply replace the simplex method; it replaces direct solution of the full node LP with an RMP-and-Pricing procedure.
+2. Column Generation replaces direct solution of the full node LP with an RMP-and-Pricing procedure; the RMP itself may still be solved by the simplex method or another LP algorithm.
-4. For a minimization problem, the converged node LP relaxation provides a valid lower bound for the node.
-5. Before exact pricing confirms Column Generation convergence, the current RMP objective is not generally the exact node LP bound.
+3. For a minimization problem, a validly certified node LP optimum provides a lower bound for the integer solutions in that node.
+Before pricing certifies convergence, the current RMP objective is not generally the exact node LP bound.
-6. A child node does not need to restart Column Generation from scratch.
-7. Compatible parent columns can be inherited and used to initialize the child-node RMP.
+4. Child nodes do not need to restart Column Generation from scratch.
+Compatible parent columns can be inherited, although pricing must be performed again under the new branching decisions.
-8. Branching changes dual values, reduced costs, and possibly the feasible column space, so pricing must be performed again at child nodes.
+5. An infeasible inherited child RMP does not necessarily imply that the full node LP is infeasible; Phase I, artificial variables, or another feasibility-recovery mechanism may be needed.
-9. Branching decisions must be enforced in both the Master Problem and the Pricing Problem.
+6. Branching decisions must be correctly represented at the node and consistently reflected in pricing.
+This branching-pricing compatibility is one of the main difficulties of Branch and Price.
-10. A branching rule that is difficult to represent in the Pricing Problem may make Branch and Price computationally unattractive.
-11. Root-node Column Generation followed by a final integer RMP is not Branch and Price.
-12. Branch and Price continues Column Generation throughout the Branch-and-Bound tree and can prove integer optimality when implemented correctly.
+7. Root-node Column Generation followed by a final integer RMP is not Branch and Price.
+Branch and Price continues pricing throughout the Branch-and-Bound tree.
+8. When the column-based formulation is valid, node LPs are correctly solved, branching is valid, and pricing remains consistent with the branch decisions, Branch and Price can prove integer optimality.
-13. Heuristic pricing can accelerate the search, but exact pricing or another valid certificate is required to certify node LP optimality in an exact algorithm.
+9. Warm starts and heuristic pricing can improve practical performance, but exact pricing or another valid certificate is still required to certify node LP optimality in an exact algorithm.
-14. Column inheritance, multiple-column generation, parallel pricing, and problem-specific pricing algorithms can substantially improve practical performance.

 ## References